-The following exercises will help strengthen your jaw muscles and train them to move correctly without causing pain.
+The following exercises can help strengthen and stretch your jaw muscles to train them to move correctly without causing pain.
 It’s recommended that you do them for 5 minutes twice a day, preferably while you’re sitting down and relaxed.
 Make sure that whatever exercise you do on one side, you repeat on the other side.
-Remember: every case of TMJ or Bruxism is different, so these exercises might work for some people, but not others.
+Every case of TMJ pain or Bruxism is different, so these exercises might work for some people, but not others.

 Trace the hinge of your jaw and massage the muscles with a downward motion.

 Place your thumb underneath the center of your chin.
 Open your mouth slowly while also applying gentle pressure from the bottom.
 Hold your mouth open for 3-6 seconds.
 Repeat 3-6 times.

 Open your mouth as wide as you can without feeling any pain.
 Return to closed mouth.
 Open your mouth two more times, but half as wide.

 Place an object (pencil) that is about ½ an inch thick between your teeth.
 Gently move your jaw from one side to another.
 Repeat this several times.
 Once you feel it’s too easy, use a thicker object (marker) to challenge yourself.